 - E for Evolving: Keep an eye out for a mole or skin lesion that looks different from the others; is changing in size, shape, or colour; or it begins to itch, hurt, or bleed.

-Although sometimes skin blemishes are harmless and a by-product of ageing, many a time they can mean something more significant and unfortunately go unnoticed.
+Although skin blemishes are usually harmless and part of the natural ageing process, they can often be warning signs of problems like skin cancer and unfortunately go unnoticed in the process.
 Cancers like melanoma are usually distinguished by the development of abnormal moles, which when caught early are entirely curable.

 Keep an eye on your own skin or ask a spouse, partner or family member to look at areas that you cannot reach ( back, buttocks, scalp, and back of ears).
 Pay attention to any wounds or blisters that are taking more than two weeks to heal.